 3. Licensed NCOA providers pay for access and update databases for businesses/government.

-4. No real-time, permission-based control exists—companies get your updated info without proving consent.
+4. No real-time, permission-based control exists—3rd parties obtain your address without proving they even know you.

-5. This outdated batch process wastes billions and exposes millions to identity theft risks, as bad actors can pose as legitimate businesses.
+5. This outdated batch process wastes billions and exposes millions to identity theft risks, as bad actors can pose as legitimate businesses to obtain your address.

 Every day, this system puts your privacy at risk—no true opt-in control, no real-time protections.